The proper squash grip is very counter-intuitive. Instinct would tell you to grip the racquet with a clenched fist. The racquet

 Furthermore your game will suffer for several months as you try and fix your grip after developing bad habits.

-the right grip.
 When you push on the racquet head in fore-aft you should feel the racquet motion

 resisted by the extended index finger.
 Similarly when you push on the head in side-side direction you should